Whatsapp Icon

 Adjusting Daily Activities

 Post-surgery, patients often need to adjust their daily activities to accommodate their new physical limitations, at least temporarily.
 This might include taking frequent short breaks, avoiding heavy lifting, and being cautious with activities that strain the abdominal area.
-Over time, as recovery progresses, many are able to return to a wide array of their pre-surgery activities.
+Over time, as recovery progresses, many can return to a wide array of their pre-surgery activities.

 Lifestyle Changes